 The team is a charity and all the members are volunteers who are on call 24 hours a day, 365 days a year to go to the assistance of people (and occasionally animals) who are lost, missing or injured.

 The team has its base in Selkirk and covers West Lothian, Mid Lothian, City of Edinburgh and the Scottish Borders west of the A68."

 How will Tweed Valley Distilling Co. support TVMRT in their work?

-Simple: with every bottle of 70cl and 50cl bottles sold by us on a face-to-face basis - at the likes of local markets, farmers markets, trade fairs, or any other outdoor event - the Tweed Valley Mountain Rescue Team will benefit from a charitable donation of £3 per 70cl bottle / £2 per 50cl bottle.
-We'll make those donations after each individual event to make sure that the funds are received by TVMRT as soon as possible.
-This arrangement will be in place until April 2021, and we expect to be able to continue that support beyond.
+Simple: with every 70cl bottle sold directly to customers by us, whether through our online store or on a face-to-face basis - at the likes of local markets, farmers markets, trade fairs, or any other outdoor event - the Tweed Valley Mountain Rescue Team will benefit from a charitable donation per 70cl bottle sold.
+This arrangement will be in place throughout 2022, and we expect to be able to continue that support beyond.